groninge01/new-site/src/pages/index.md

         tools for every taste and experience level.
     - heading: Fast
       text: >
-        Love a great cup of coffee, but never knew how to make one?
+        Love a great cup of coffee, but never knew how to make one? together
     - heading: Responsive
       text: >
         We believe that good coffee has the power to bring people together.